XiaofeiWang2018/CAMPaS/README.md

 ```

 ### 4. Test
 We provide a test example using the TCGA cohort, in which the test set was identical to the validation set from the three-fold cross-validation (fold 0).
+You can download the provided [pretrained model example](https://drive.google.com/file/d/1HbyxPOtyAZLeisVJsiqN7oEgKa4yqP8v/view?usp=sharing) and put it under `./models/`.
 Use the below command to test the model.
 ```
     python ./test.py
 ```